Principal Investigators

 Brad Zebrack, PhD, MSW, MPH

-University of Michigan, School of Social Work
+University of Michigan School of Social Work, Ann Arbor, MI

 University of California, Los Angeles, CA

-BA Sociology
+BA, Sociology

 University of California, Berkeley, CA

-MPH Community Health Education
+MPH, Community Health Education

 MSW